 - Wacom Intuos Pro Medium Tablet: I love my tablet for retouching.
 I particularly use my Wacom tablet with photoshop, portrait retouching, dodging and burning, and making selective masks.
 It has lasted about 10 years, next to my cup of coffee, which is an amazing feat in itself.
 Check Price.

-- Crashplan Backup Service: A good backup plan for an archive has multiple points.
-Crashplan backs up your archive consistently in the background and in realtime to a remote server.
+- Backblaze Backup Service: A good backup plan for an archive has multiple points.
+Backblaze backs up your archive consistently in the background and in realtime to a remote server.
 Should you lose your archive they will mail you a hard drive.
 I backup my images in four ways and this is a very important and affordable element to this strategy.

 - Digital Silver Imaging, Printing Service: They rock.
 This is the best printing place that I have ever used.
 They are reliable, fast, fantastic prints, and have excellent customer service.
 I use them for all my prints over 17 by 22 inches.